Is Sour Cream Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women eat sour cream?

-Yes, pregnant women can safely eat sour cream as long as it's pasteurized, which includes virtually all commercial brands sold in US grocery stores.
+Yes, pregnant women can safely eat sour cream as long as it's pasteurized, which includes virtually all commercial brands sold in grocery stores.
 Pasteurization kills harmful bacteria like Listeria that could pose risks during pregnancy.
-Look for brands like Daisy, Breakstone's, Fage, or store brands - all use pasteurized cream.
-There's no need to limit your intake of pasteurized sour cream during pregnancy.
+Simply check that the label indicates pasteurized milk or cream, and store it properly refrigerated.

 What are the risks of sour cream during pregnancy?

 The primary risk with any dairy product during pregnancy is Listeria contamination from unpasteurized products.
-However, this risk is essentially eliminated with pasteurized sour cream.
-Other minor considerations include the saturated fat content if consumed in large quantities, and some products contain additives like artificial colors or preservatives.
-Choosing simple, pasteurized sour cream from reputable brands minimizes any concerns.
+However, this risk is extremely low with commercial sour cream since it's almost always pasteurized.
+Other minor concerns include high saturated fat content if consumed in excess, and some flavored varieties may contain artificial colors.
+Stick to plain, pasteurized sour cream and you'll be fine.

 Is sour cream safe when pregnant?

-What brands of sour cream are safe during pregnancy?
+What is the nutritional value of sour cream during pregnancy?

 Can I eat sour cream dips and dressings while pregnant?